-With a fleet of more than 190 aircraft, we currently fly to over 120 destinations in more than 70 countries around the world, and our network is expanding constantly.
-Over 1,200 Emirates flights depart Dubai each week on their way to destinations on six continents.
-In fact, Emirates flights account for nearly 40 per cent of all flight movements in and out of Dubai International Airport.
+With a fleet of more than 220 aircraft, we currently fly to over 140 destinations in more than 80 countries around the world, and our network is expanding constantly.
+Over 1,500 Emirates flights depart Dubai each week on their way to destinations on six continents.
 In recent years, Emirates has made numerous significant announcements regarding the future of its already state-of-the-art fleet.

 In 2001, Emirates demonstrated its confidence in the industry’s future growth by announcing the largest order in aviation history, valued at USD 15 billion.
 A staggering 58 new aircraft, a mix of Airbus and Boeing, were to join the rapidly expanding fleet.